rvillaver/DominoRun/README.md

 Move X spaces towards the white cube, where X = 2 + the number of keys the you claimed.
 Whenever the enemy lands on a flipped tile, remove that tile from the line and set it in front of you face-down, the enemy ends its movement on the space where the tile was removed.

   - __Damage:__ If the enemy catches reaches the your space and you still own a bonus treasure, sacrifice one of your treasure and return it back to its source.
-Move the enemy in front of the first tile of the line.
-If you are unable to sacrifice a treasure you lose the game.
+Move the enemy in the empty space in front of the first tile of the line. __If you are unable to sacrifice a treasure you lose the game.__

 ### 4. Cleanup:
 - Remove all tiles behind the Enemy cube and return it face down to the draw pile.
 - Draw and place tiles in front of the line until X tiles are in front of the white cube where X = 2 + the number of keys you control.

 ## Victory: If you controls all 7 keys you win!